FACT-Finder-Web-Components/documentation/markdown/en/ff-suggest.md

 Note the triple curly braces in `<span>{{{name}}}</span>`.
 These are required because `ff-suggest` inserts HTML here.
 The matched string from your search box is wrapped in a `<span class="query">` tag to allow you to highlight the matched text through CSS.
+If you were to use the regular double curly braces and type for example "back", the result would be
-If you were to use the regular double curly braces and typed for example "back", the result would be `<span class="query">Back</span>packs` instead of "**Back**packs".
+`<span class="query">Back</span>packs` instead of "**Back**packs".

 See [Template Engine](documentation/template-engine) for more details.

 ## Add Keyboard Support

 Keyboard arrow key support is enabled by default.
 You just need to specify the layout for the highlighted item.

 ```html
 <style>